ansharma03/Senior-Design-Mini-Project/README.md

 On **Friday, September 17**, There still have some bugs on the Google signin function, and I also create a function of signout.
 I'll work with Anika to get the nutrition information of users's barcode or picture through the nutrition API.

 On **Saturday, September 18**, I created a app to intergrate with the firebase and let users to login and sign up with their email.
 I'm working on letting the users to add their data to the firebase.

+On **Sunday, September 19**, I created a firebase real-time databaseI, and let user to sign up and log in through their email and password.
+After they login, they add data to the database and also can view their data from the databse.
+Since I almost run out of the time and some weird bugs, I can't integrate the barcodescanner with the firebase.
+Maybe I'll do this in the future.
+I also upload a short demo vedio of the firebase.